asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron: Solvers

 \section{Solvers}

-The solvers we chose were expensive in different ways -- using a method such as fourth order Runge-Kutta requires us to keep multiple auxiliary fields so as to not overwrite the field values before the neighbour lattice points have calculated their Laplacians.
-In addition, every partial step has to be done within its own loop over the lattice, giving more overhead.
-Finally, between each step, the auxiliary field that will be used in the next loop's Laplacian must have the ghost layers of the computational domains updated before entering the loop, giving more communication overhead.
-Taking all of these into account, we compare both the convergence of both solvers with respect to wall-clock time and with number of iterations in figure \ref{fig:solvers}.
+The solvers we chose were expensive in different ways.
+Using a method such as {the} fourth-order Runge-Kutta method required us to keep multiple auxiliary fields to avoid overwriting the field values before the neighbour lattice points had calculated their Laplacians.
+In addition, every partial step had to be done within its own loop over the lattice, giving more overhead.
+Finally, between each step, the auxiliary field that was used in the next loop Laplacian must have updated ghost layers of the computational domains before entering the loop, giving more communication overhead.
+Taking all of these obstacles into account, we compare the convergence of both solvers with respect to the wall-clock time and with the number of iterations in figure \ref{fig:solvers}.
 The comparison is made over a redshift interval of $z\in (1.5,1.46)$ for the symmetron model parameters $(L_C,a_*,\beta_*) = (1\text{ Mpc/h}, 0.33,1)$.
-At each step $i$ the error is calculated as the average, absolute difference between the solution obtained with step size $h$, and the previous with step size $h/2$ as
+At each step $i$, the error was calculated as the average absolute difference between the solution obtained with a step size $h$ and the previous with step size $h/2$ as

-We observe in figure \ref{fig:solvers} the expected convergence with smaller step sizes, among other that the Runge Kutta method is fourth order, meaning $\mrm{err}\sim\mathcal{O}(h^4)$.
-We see this easily, realising that if $\mrm{err}\sim\mathcal{O}(h^n)$, then
+Figure \ref{fig:solvers} shows the expected convergence with smaller step sizes.
+The Runge Kutta method is of the fourth order, meaning $\mrm{err}\sim\mathcal{O}(h^4)$.
+This easily recognised by realising that if $\mrm{err}\sim\mathcal{O}(h^n)$, then

 so that the function in logspace is $\log(\mrm{err})\sim n\log h$.